10 things you can do to help theatres during the pandemic

 9. Subscribe, sign-up and keep an eye-out

 At the moment, we don't know when things are going to go back to normal.
-But if you follow your favourite venues on social media, sign-up for newsletters or bookmark pages, you can be there to cheer on the industry as it has a bit of a wobble.
+But if you follow your favourite venues on social media, sign-up for newsletters or bookmark pages, you can be there to cheer on the industry in what might be its darkest hour.
 WhatsOnStage's newsletter is available here, for example.

 10. Look ahead

 It may all look uncertain at the moment, but it is only through resilience that the industry will keep itself going.
-It's never too early to think about finding the light at the end of the tunnel – if you're an audience member then start drawing up a wish list of shows you might want to book for (either in the autumn or Christmas) as you can be sure that theatres will be re-opening with a bang eventually.
+It's never too early to think about finding the light at the end of the tunnel – if you're an audience member then start drawing up a wish list of shows you might want to book for as you can be sure that theatres will be re-opening with a bang eventually.
+We've created a round-up of performances that are happening later in 2020, 2021 or 2022.